Listen to this article

-It is possible that you receive a form 221(g) green slip after dropping your documents in US visa dropbox asking to appear for fingerprints.
+It is possible that you receive a form 221(g) green slip after dropping your documents in the US visa dropbox asking to appear for fingerprints.

 You are not eligible for Dropbox in India if the last stamping was done outside India including Canada or Mexico as per the most recent rule changes done in Aug 2021.

-Many H1B, H4, and F1 students do get their US visa stamps in near-shore countries but this makes them ineligible for interview waiver in the Indian US embassy.
+Many H1B, H4, and F1 students do get their US visa stamps in near-shore countries but this makes them ineligible for an interview waiver in the Indian US embassy.

 You can receive form 221g or a call for an in-person interview even when you are eligible for dropbox.

 My suggestion is to book your plane tickets back to the US after at least 3 weeks from the date of your documents submission.

 An Appointment is required for Dropbox submission.